nathanhollows/ti.mba/readme.md

 ![Ti.mba Dashboard](/docs/dashboard.png)

 Ti.mba is a Customer Relationship Manager for the timber industry.
-Ti.mba is a mature software that is still under slow development.
+It was developed for [ATS Timber](atstimber.co.nz).
+Ti.mba was developed to make up for my own terrible memory.
+I needed a system that was able to quickly give me information I needed and set reminders to orders / customers to follow up.
+Ti.mba was originally developed as a system for making notes on orders, and then developed into a full fledged and fully integrated CRM that the entire team started using.

+See [License](#license) for more information.
+In a nutshell, the software is free to build upon and use for commerical use.
+I am also happy to provide a hosted and managed solution.

 **Dashboard**